Holas History, Family Crest & Coats of Arms

-Anglo-Saxon name Holas comes from when the family resided near a field of holly having derived from the word for holly in the language of the time.
-In the Old English the word for holly is holegn, or perhaps holen; in the Old English the words for holly were holei or holen.
+The Anglo-Saxon name Holas comes from when the family resided near a field of holly having derived from the word for holly in the language of the time.
+In Old English the word for holly is holegn, or possibly holen, or even holen.
 The original bearer of the name lived near a patch of holly noted for its fecundity.
+(Bardsely)

 Early Origins of the Holas family

 The surname Holas was first found in Worcester, where Adam atte Holies, atte Holye was listed in the Subsidy Rolls in 1275 and 1327.
 A few years later, Robert del Holins was found in Yorkshire in 1297 and Nicholas del Holyn was listed in the Subsidy Rolls there in 1301.
 John in the Holls was in the Subsidy Rolls for Suffolk in 1327 and Richard del Holyes was in the Subsidy Rolls for Staffordshire in 1332.